laurashen/data-science-sequencing.github.io/lectures/lecture8.md

 look at some refinements.

-1. <a href='#examples'>Examples of de Bruijn</a>
-2. <a href='#practical'>A practical algorithm based on the de Bruijn graph algorithm</a>

 ### Examples of de Bruijn <a id='examples'></a>

-At the end of the last lecture, we stated the following theorem
+At the end of the last lecture, we stated the following theorem:

 **Theorem** [[Ukkonen 1995]((http://www.sciencedirect.com/science/article/pii/0304397592901434)),
 [Pevzner 1992](http://link.springer.com/article/10.1007%2FBF01188582)]:
-The necessary and sufficient condition for assembly from L-spectrum of a genome is that L - 1 > $$\ell_{interleaved}$$, the length of the longest interleaved repeat of the genome.
+The necessary and sufficient condition for assembly from the L-spectrum of a genome is that L - 1 > $$\ell_{interleaved}$$, the length of the longest interleaved repeat of the genome.